-Shihan Gifford currently holds the ranks of 7th Dan in Shinmei Shorin Ryu and 7th Dan in Shinto Yoshin Ryu.
+Shihan James Gifford currently holds the ranks of 7th Dan in Shinmei Shorin Ryu and 7th Dan in Shinto Yoshin Ryu.
 He had the distinct honor of being tested for Godan in Shinto Yoshin Ryu directly by Master Douglas Grose.
-He is the A.J.K.A.I.
-Chief Instructor for Oklahoma and Virginia.
+He is the Chief Liaison Officer and AJKAI Chief Instructor for Oklahoma and Virginia.
 Interestingly enough, Shihan Gifford had the honor of teaching Shinmei Shorin Ryu on Okinawa, where the style has its roots in the Matsumura lineage.